telotortium/emacs-oauth2-auto/privacy-policy.md

 ## Privacy policy

 In short: `emacs-oauth2-auto` only stores the authentication token in your local machine, and does not transmit it.
+We, the authors of this code, have **no access to your data**.

 `emacs-oauth2-auto` itself does not access or store any sensitive user data, other than the OAuth token required for authentication.
 In particular, it does